ARE YOU OCEAN LITERATE ?

 What is interesting is that it is illegal for a ship to dump waste at sea under the United Nations International Convention Marine Pollution 1978 law (MARPOL), but not illegal for a country to discharge waste into the oceans via their rivers - without any penalty at all.
 A river is a conveyor belt that deposits waste from land to the sea.

 That cannot be right.
 Surely, our Heads of State have the same duties as a Captain of a Ship, not to cause pollution of the oceans.

 HORIZON 2020 has allocated funding for two projects to boost ocean literacy:

 1. Sea Change aims to establish a fundamental “Sea Change” in the way European citizens view their relationship with the sea, by empowering them, as Ocean Literate citizens, to take direct and sustainable action towards a healthy ocean, healthy communities and ultimately a healthy planet.

 2. Responseable encourages Europeans to take a closer interest in their oceans and to treat them with greater respects and understanding.

 Other projects also contribute to ocean literacy such as:

 3. The European Atlas of the Seas which is an easy and fun way for professionals, students and anyone interested to learn more about Europe's seas and coasts, their environment, related human activities and European policies.
 It was developed to raise awareness of Europe's oceans and seas, in the context of the EU's integrated maritime policy.

-Another project under development (subject to funding/sponsorship) is the Miss Ocean water-sports pageant that focuses on ocean issues - with Mister Ocean in tandem to promote knowledge of our seas and marine life with Android and iOS games as free downloads and if backing is sufficient a 3D virtual reality underwater experience.
+Another project under development (subject to funding/sponsorship) is the Miss Ocean literacy tour for 2019 (target) that focuses on ocean issues - working with Mister Ocean in tandem to promote knowledge of our seas and marine life with Android and iOS games as free downloads and if backing is sufficient a 3D virtual reality underwater experience.
 It never came to pass.